 - Transportation & Parking: Some retail tenants, like grocery and home improvement stores, require more parking spaces than others, like a quick service restaurant.
 As such, the number of available parking spaces is an important consideration in the overall mix.

-- Cost vs. Rental Rates: The cost to build, acquire, and operate a property has a significant impact on the rental income that must be generated from it.
+- Cost vs. Rental Rates: The cost to build, acquire, and operate a shopping center has a significant impact on the rental income that must be generated from it.
 For example, an expensive property in a high-traffic urban location has to generate more rental income than a moderately priced property in a suburban location.
 As such, more expensive properties tend to have higher-end tenants who are willing to pay higher rental rates.

 - Company Preferences: Some companies, usually bigger ones, devote a significant amount of resources to market selection decisions.
 They have their own criteria and actively seek out the markets that appeal most to them.
 Unless they are actively looking in the market that the property is located, they may be tough to land as a tenant.